 Dr. Felix Lorenz

 studied Biology and worked as scientific consultant and custodian at the University of Giessen.
 He lectured on systematic zoology, parasitology, and electron microscopy, as well as conducting research in various fields of Biology.
 Frustrated with the structures of public institutions and the modern approaches to mainstream science, he decided to quit his job to become an independent biodiversity researcher and hunter for new species.

 He has published numerous scientific papers and books on cowries (Cypraeidae), ovulidae and other molluscan families, focusing on their systematic taxonomy, ecology and zoogeography.
 He has discovered and named more than 200 molluscan taxa.
 He also works as scientific consultant of the Molluscan Science Foundation, Inc. in Maryland, USA, and is an accredited appraiser for shell collections.

 also studied Biology at the University of Giessen and became interested in diving and underwater photography in her early youth.
 She has become an experienced field worker involved in the search and documentation of gastropods, and the tiny and hard-to-detect groups, in particular.

 Jana has contributed a large number of photos to "The Living Ovulidae" (Lorenz & Fehse 2009), and has become well-known for her in-situ photographs of seashells published in various books, e.g. those of Helmut Debelius.

-Our main goal is the discovery of new species of seashells, to involve amateur collectors, divers, and scientists in our search.
+Our main goal is assessing molluscan diversity of habitats, the discovery of new species of seashells, to involve amateurs and professionals in our research, in educating others, and in joining forces towards habitat protection and conservation.